Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

 | DUMMYAlgorithm1 | 50.0 |   50.0 | {'h': 50}  |
 +-----------------+------+--------+------------+
 ```
-it will show all parameters and their values of each applicable algorithm, see the [user guide](../User_Guide.ipynb) for
+We refer to the [user guide](../User_Guide.ipynb) for more information.
-more information.

-The second way to show more information is by using the `verbose_information` dictionary in the
+In case you want to make more information about a specific algorithm accessible you can use the `verbose_information` dictionary in the
 `_compute_time_complexity(..), _compute_memory_complexity(...)` functions.
-This dictionary comes in handy if one wants
-to show verbose information about the algorithm, which are not parameters.
-For example list (or hashmap) sizes, which
-are used internally.
+Such information could include information about internal
+states for the algorithm, as for example the sizes of used lists (or hashmaps).

+***<Andre: doesn't the function fail because verbose_information is None?
+I think we need an if verbose_information is not None>***
 To use it, you can change the `compute_time_complexity` function to the following:
 ```python
 def _compute_time_complexity(self, parameters: dict, verbose_information=None):